Esleiter/marvel-explorer/README.md

 cd marvel-explorer
 ```

-2. Create a .env file based on the provided exampl
+2. Create a .env file based on the provided example

 ```bash
 cp .env-example .env